Israel–Malaysia relations: Alleged Israeli undercover operations

 During the 2021 Israel–Palestine crisis, former terror finance analyst at the US Treasury Jonathan Schanzer posted a tweet that alleged the IDF wanted to target all Hamas operatives around the world, including Malaysia.
 The Malaysian home ministry said that the police forces are strengthening security to maintain public order.

 There have been at least three alleged operations by Israeli intelligence services targeting Palestinians residing in Malaysia.
 In April 2018, Palestinian engineer, lecturer, and Hamas member Fadi Mohammad al-Batsh was gunned down by two men on a motorbike while heading to a mosque for dawn prayers.
 Malaysian authorities suspected the assailants to be foreign agents.
-Hamas subsequently identified al-Batsch as one of their members, while his relatives blamed Israel for assassinating al-Batsch.
+Hamas subsequently identified al-Batsh as one of their members, while his relatives blamed Israel for assassinating al-Batsh.
 Israel has denied involvement in al-Batsh's assassination.

 In late September 2022, the Royal Malaysian Police foiled an alleged Mossad plot to kidnap two Palestinian computer experts in Kuala Lumpur using an undercover cell consisting of Malaysian nationals who had allegedly been recruited and trained in Europe.
 According to Malaysian authorities, this cell was also allegedly involved in spying on important sites, including airports, government electronic companies, and tracking down Palestinian activists.
 Though these operatives kidnapped one of the men, the second escaped and alerted Malaysian police.
 The operatives allegedly assisted Mossad officials via video call in interrogating their captive, who was questioned about the computer programming and software capabilities of Hamas and its al-Qassam Brigades.
 With the aid of the second Palestinian man, Malaysian police were able to track down the car registration plates to a house where the alleged kidnappers were arrested and the man was freed.
 Eleven Malaysians, including a woman, were later charged for the attempted kidnapping.

-In March 2024, Malaysian authorities announced they have arrested a 36-year-old man named Shalom Avitan at a hotel in Kuala Lumpur who was said to have entered the country at Kuala Lumpur International Airport from the United Arab Emirates on a French passport.
-He was found to have an Israeli passport as well as several firearms and live ammunition rounds in his possession.
-The man is alleged to have ordered his weapons upon his arrival in Malaysia, which he paid for using cryptocurrency.
-He reportedly said to investigators his target is another Israeli citizen residing in Malaysia, due to a family dispute.
-Officials doubt the truthfulness of the suspect's account and believe he could be a spy for Israeli intelligence services.
-Given Malaysia's public support for the Palestinians, in the midst of the Gaza war, the government stepped up security for Malaysia's most prominent people.
-Three other suspects, including a married couple, have been arrested in connection to the case regarding the supply of banned firearms to the suspect.
-On 26 February 2025, Avitan was found guilty and was sentenced to seven years in prison.
+In March 2024, Malaysian authorities announced the arrest of a 36-year-old man, Shalom Avitan, at a hotel in Kuala Lumpur.
+Authorities said that he had entered Malaysia through Kuala Lumpur International Airport from the United Arab Emirates on a French passport.
+He was found to be carrying an Israeli passport, as well as several firearms and live ammunition.
+Investigators alleged that Avitan had arranged the purchase of the weapons after arriving in Malaysia and paid for them using cryptocurrency.
+Avitan, who was reportedly linked to the Musli brothers crime family, told investigators that his intended target was another Israeli citizen residing in Malaysia due to a family dispute.
+Officials expressed doubts about his account and said they were investigating whether he had links to Israeli intelligence services.

+Amid the Gaza war and Malaysia's public support for the Palestinian cause, the government increased security measures for prominent figures in the country.
+Three other suspects, including a married couple, were arrested in connection with the alleged supply of banned firearms to Avitan.
+On 26 February 2025, Avitan was convicted and sentenced to seven years in prison.